Ahmedsabrymohamed74/Machine_Learning_Assignments/README.md

 # Machine Learning Course Submissions
-This is not just a project, but also includes assignments.
+This is the submission repo for ML performed project and assignments.